-Recommendations to Finance and Resources Advisory Committee: That
+Recommendations to Finance Advisory Committee: That

-- a) consideration be given to utilising Enhanced Money Market Funds as an investment option; and - b) the recommendation to Cabinet be approved.
+- a) consideration be given to investment with Santander UK plc; and - b) the recommendation to Cabinet be approved.

-Recommendation to Cabinet: That, subject to the views of the Finance and Resources Advisory Committee, Cabinet recommend that Council approve the Treasury Management Strategy for 2015/16.
+Recommendation to Cabinet: That, subject to the views of the Finance Advisory Committee, Cabinet recommend that Council approve the Treasury Management Strategy for 2016/17.

-Recommendation to Council: That the Treasury Management Strategy for 2015/16 be approved.
+Recommendation to Council: That the Treasury Management Strategy for 2016/17 be approved.

-Reason for recommendations: To ensure that an appropriate and effective annual

-Treasury Management Strategy is drawn up in advance of the forthcoming financial year, which meets both legislative and best practice requirements.
+Reason for recommendations: To ensure that an appropriate and effective annual Treasury Management Strategy is drawn up in advance of the forthcoming financial year, which meets both legislative and best practice requirements.